-The servo system will consist of nine servo motors each connected to a T-pin.
-These servo motors will be connected to a computer that will be able to control each of them independently at the same time.
+The servo system consists of seven servo motors each connected to a T-pin.
+Though the original 3-banded design calls for nine t-pins and servos, the final design was revised to seven.
+This is because the servo controller that was purchased is only capable of controlling up to eight servo motors at once and spatial limitations.
+The final design may have a little less movement than the nine servo design, but this should be minimal.
+Theseven servo motors will be connected to a computer that will be able to control each of them independently at the same time.
 The computer will allow for complex tongue movements to be pre-programmed and run.
 These movements can range from normal swallowing to movements that incorporate swallowing disorders.
 One of the important aspects that needs to be considered however, is the relative strength of the servo motors and the resultant forces that the model can generate compared to normal human tongues.
 This will have to be looked at experimentally and adapted so that the model performs as close to normal values as possible.
+Currently, the final design has servo motors that were chosen based on cost and ability to generate moderate amounts of torque.